TamirSharif/ReadingUniCEnv/README.md

 If you are using an M1/M2 mac, you need to use the arm verison of Ubuntu.
 It can be downloaded [here](https://ubuntu.com/download/server/arm)

+You can also use [UTM](https://mac.getutm.app/) as your virtual machine manager.

 ### GUI
 if you want a gui (Graphical User Interface), google for "install gui on ubuntu server" because I don't want to just rewrite a tutorial that already exists online.